Safe Schools Plan

 The Durham District School Board and Northern Dancer P.S. are working to ensure safe and inclusive learning environments for all.
 We share a commitment to provide a safe learning environment for all.

 In February, 2010, mandatory School Climate Surveys were introduced by the Ministry of Education as part of the Safe Schools Strategy.
 Recently the DDSB has expanded the focus of the survey to include well-being measurements.
 The School Climate and Well-Being Survey provides a snapshot of student perception on a variety of topics related to how welcome and safe students feel in their school, including bullying within the school.
-As part of Northern Dancer P.S. commitment to providing a safe, learning environment for our students, our Safe and Accepting Schools Team will use the data from the 2018-2019 School Climate and Well-being Survey to assess our success and to guide future initiatives and practice here at Northern Dancer P.S.